zaradai/matchers/README.md

 ## Integration with Maven

-To use the official release of Annotation matchers, please use the following snippet in your pom.xml
+To use the official release of Annotation matchers, please add the following snippet to your pom.xml

 ```xml
     <dependency>